akauppi/GroundLevel-firebase-es/ci/README.md

 - Docker

-   Needed for building the builder image, and for local builds with `cloud-build-local`.
+   Needed for building the builder image.

 ## See what is going out